Russians in Germany: Soviet Jews

+The world's fourth largest Russian-Jewish community is in Germany.

 After the Second World War Germany's Jewish population was 15,000, a small percentage of the country's pre-war Jewish population of 500,000.
 That number grew to 30,000 by the late 1980s.
 Then between 1991 and 2005, more than 200,000 Jews from the former Soviet Union moved to Germany.
-In total, the Berman Jewish DataBank estimates that over 225,000 Jews from the republics of the former Soviet Union emigrated to Germany between 1989 and 2012.
+The Berman Jewish DataBank estimates that over 225,000 Jews from the republics of the former Soviet Union emigrated to Germany between 1989 and 2012.
+In the beginning of 2006, Germany tightened the immigration program and growth began to diminish.
+The German government replaced the special quota immigration law (Kontingentsflüchtlingsgesetz) with more restrictive rules (Zuwanderungsgesetz).

+The Berman Jewish DataBank estimates "Germany's core Jewish population at 118,000 in 2013," of which all but about 5,000-6,000 are post-Soviet immigrants; the community numbers about 250,000 if non-Halachic-Jewish relatives are included."
+Sergio DellaPergola estimated with a core Russian-Jewish population of 119,000 and an enlarged population of 250,000 in 2002.
+A survey conducted in 2007 among approximately 215,000 enlarged Russian Jewish population (taking natural decrease into consideration) indicated that about 81% of the enlarged population was religiously Jewish or Atheist, while about 18.5% identified as Christian.
+That gives a core Russian Jewish population of 111,800 (religiously Jewish, 52%) or 174,150 (religiously Jewish or Atheist).

 Most Russian Jews are Ashkenazi Jews and, alongside Russian, grow up speaking Yiddish, the traditional Judaeo-German language of Ashkenazi Jews.
 Their fluency in Yiddish enables them to pick up the German language easily once in Germany.
 This gives them an advantage over other Russian immigrants to Germany who in Russia had only spoken Russian, despite their ethnic German heritage.

-The Berman Jewish DataBank estimates "Germany's core Jewish population at 118,000 in 2013," of which all but about 5,000-6,000 are post-Soviet immigrants; the community numbers about 250,000 if non-Halachic-Jewish relatives are included."
-Growth began to diminish in 2005 when the German government replaced the special quota immigration law (Kontingentsflüchtlingsgesetz) with more restrictive rules (Zuwanderungsgesetz).
+Notable Russian Jews in Germany include Valery Belenky, Maxim Biller, Friedrich Gorenstein, Wladimir Kaminer, Lev Kopelev, Elena Kuschnerova, Alfred Schnittke, Vladimir Voinovich, and Lilya Zilberstein.

 Other Russian speakers

 Other Russian speakers in Germany fall into a few different categories.
 The German Statistisches Bundesamt (Federal Statistical Office) reported the following figures for Russian speakers from the year 2000: legal aliens (365,415), political asylees (20,000), students (7,431), family members of German citizens (10,000–15,000), special workers in fields of science and culture (5,000–10,000), and diplomatic corps (5,000).
-The largest proportion of Russian speakers are "legal aliens", the vast majority of whom are mainly ethnic Russians (with smaller numbers of Belarusians, Ukrainians, and other groups).
 They are family members of returnees (Aussiedler and Soviet Jews), but have yet to receive German citizenship.
 Many Russian speakers moved to Germany during the existence of the former East Germany (the DDR), and remained after German reunification.
 This has led to a high concentration of Russian citizens in the new states of Germany.